 I have never tried this, but some bushcraft experts say that Mylar blankets work great as solar stills.
 A solar still is one of the smartest ways to collect water in a life-or-death situation.
 Just remember that the shiny side goes down when making a solar still!

 Because they are reflective, you can use a Mylar blanket to signal for help.
 Some blankets even come with SOS already stamped on them.

 9. Lining Boots or Mittens

-The same also works for mittens – your hands stay incredibly warm with a layer of Mylar inside of them.
+The same also works for mittens – your hands stay hot with a layer of Mylar inside of them.
 Even better is if you use this layering system: Gloves, Mylar, Mittens.